Skip to main content

 Option 4 — LAN binding

-For trusted home networks where every device on the LAN should have access:
+For trusted home networks where every device should have access:

 {